Nicole Rae Baerg

 Department of Social Sciences, University of Mannheim (March 2014-October 2016).

 Post-doctoral Researcher in Quantitative Methods (Political Textual Analysis)

 The Political Economy of Reforms, University of Mannheim (March 2013-April 2014).

-Comparative Political Economy, Comparative Political Institutions, Central Banking, Political Text Analysis, Computational Social Science
+International Political Economy, Political Institutions, Central Banking, Political Text Analysis, Computational Social Science

 M.A.
 Political Science, McGill University, 2006.

 B.A.
 (Hons) Economics and International Development Studies, McGill University, 2004.